LintaoAmons/LintaoAmons/README.md

 ### 👋 Hi

-I'm Lintao, a backend developer.
+I am Lintao, currently working as a backend developer at Thoughtwork/Singapore.

 I'm also a vim/terminal lover and recently fall in love with go language.